joywin2003/joywin2003/README.md

 ![logo](Iamadeveloper.gif)

 # Hey there, I'm Joywin
-Hi, I'm Joywin, a software developer and trainee at EG A/S, a Nordic vertical software company.
+Hi, I'm Joywin, a software developer at EG A/S, a Nordic vertical software company.
 I enjoy building projects for fun and learning, working with TypeScript, Next.js, React, Prisma, and Express.
 I like collaborating with others and discussing tech.
 Lately, I’ve been exploring the agentic AI space and its potential to accelerate real software tasks without the usual hype.

 <hr>